Canary-Prism/MCWorldManager/README.md

 ## Historical Changelog

+### 1.4.1
+- just really minor changes here and there

 ### 1.4.0
 - made importing multiple worlds run concurrently (also they don't show success dialogue for each one now)
 - added Open Folder button